piklume/snake-game/README.md

 ● Default moving speed is 1 sec. (move 1 dot per second) ● Default snake position at 3x13
 ● Default snake state is stopped

+I have used yarn for this, so if you run into problems using npm, just use "yarn start"